aniskhan25/LUMI-AI-Guide/8-MLflow-visualization/README.md

 ## Collecting logs

 Enabling MLflow tracking in your Python code is simple.
 Some libraries support [automatic logging with MLflow](https://www.mlflow.org/docs/latest/tracking.html#automatic-logging), but even if the library you are using does not, logging can be added with just a few lines of code.
-For example, in our visualtransformer code we add the following lines:
+For example, in our visiontransformer code we add the following lines:

 ```python
 import mlflow